 Community presentations (i.e. Promise Place services; child abuse/neglect; awareness, etc.)

 Community events (Kids Night Out, Duffest, etc.

-Helping survivors find their voice's and supporting victim's through a difficult time, whether it be at the hospital, police department or in court after an act of sexual violence.
+Helping survivors of sexual assault, crime, or trauma find their voice's and supporting victim's through a difficult time, whether it be at the hospital, police department or in court after an act of sexual violence.

 24 hour crisis line

 Promise Place advocates are available to take crisis phone calls 24 hours a day, 7 days a week.

 Mental health counseling

 Promise Place provides Individual and group therapy.
 Please give our office a call to inquire about group therapy.
 We serve individuals effected by sexual assault, crime, or trauma.

 Rape, trauma, and sexual assault affect more than you might think – they take a severe toll on victims’ mental health and overall wellness.
 People who experience sexual violence are more than twice as likely as their peers to have some kind of mental disorder according to a study in the Journal of the American Medical Association.

 The connection between trauma and mental health illustrate the importance of seeking trauma focused therapeutic treatment.
 How strongly the two problems are intertwined is virtually immeasurable and astoundingly profound.